singhankittttt/python/README.md

 # python
-This is my python repo
+This is my python repository